MMACS11DC1-2025/class-exercises-hotwh-et/6.7/README.md

 ## Challenges
 In order to identify the line, the image had to be categorized into different groups.
 As discussed previously, this program uses CCL to do this.
 This algorithm is not simple, however.
 There was a lot of iteration necessary to make this work, especially to determine if a pixel was a foreground or background colour.
 The only way to fix this was to test various options and manually check the results by watching the output.
+This was done by saving partially processed images throughout the program to see where it went wrong.
+For other scenarios, `print()` statements were temporarily added to see what the program was doing.
+Although simple, it was very effective.
+The Python Debugger tool available in the VS Code Marketplace was tried, but it was found to make the program run orders of magnitude slower, so it was eventually phased out.